Unknown, but likely 10-15 years

 Health and Conditions ❤️

-Telomian dogs are extremely hardy and durable canines that are bred in near-tropical climates in Malaysia.
+Telomian dogs tend to be extremely healthy and strong canines that are bred in near-tropical climates in Malaysia.
 While very tolerant of heat and humidity, they are unlikely to fare well in very cold environments.

 There may be inheritable health conditions present in the Telomian dog breed, but this knowledge is not readily available to English speakers.